paperboygold/what-happens-when/README.rst

 In many cases the URL has a special piece of text appended to it to tell the search engine that it came from a particular browser's URL bar.

+The browser first checks if the input matches any of these patterns:
+* Contains a valid protocol (http://, https://, ftp://, etc.)
+* Contains a known TLD (.com, .org, .edu, etc.)
+* Contains localhost or an IP address
+* Matches a cached DNS entry

+If none of these patterns match, the browser treats the input as a search term and redirects to the default search engine with the input as the query parameter.

 Convert non-ASCII Unicode characters in the hostname
 ------------------------------------------------